-The offline setting can be used to disable or enable automatic downloads from ESGF.
-If offline is set to false, the tool will automatically download any CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs data that is required to run a recipe but not available locally and store it in download\dir using the ESGF directory structure defined in the Developer configuration file.
+The search\esgf setting can be used to disable or enable automatic downloads from ESGF.
+If search\esgf is set to never, the tool does not download any data from the ESGF.
+If search\esgf is set to when\missing, the tool will download any CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs data that is required to run a recipe but not available locally and store it in download\dir using the ESGF directory structure defined in the Developer configuration file.
+If search\esgf is set to always, the tool will first check the ESGF for the needed data, regardless of any local data availability; if the data found on ESGF is newer than the local data (if any) or the user specifies a version of the data that is available only from the ESGF, then that data will be downloaded; otherwise, local data will be used.